The left side of the Universe tab of the Cerebro Administrator Panel displays the properties of the current universe:

-On the tab you can see a standard interface to configure Cerebro access permissions (see Setting Access Rights for a Task) which you can use to set global access rights for groups/users, which will be used as default for all projects/tasks in the future.
+On the tab, you can see a standard interface to configure Cerebro access permissions, which you can use to set global access rights for groups/users, which will be used as default for all projects/tasks in the future.

-This tab displays the interface for configuring notifications about changes in assigned projects and tasks in the universe (see the section Notifications system).
+This tab displays the interface for configuring notifications about changes in assigned projects and tasks in the universe.

 In the case of installed Cerebro version (full installation on a local server), buttons for server Host ID acquisition and license file uploading are also displayed on the License list tab.

-On the tab you can install batch plugins, and also use a new plugin using the New plugin button, specifying the following parameters:
+On the tab, you can install batch plugins and also create a new plugin using the New plugin button, specifying the following parameters: